BBC News Summary: Regional presenters

-The BBC One English Regions had their own teams of Presenters rotating throughout each week in a similar fashion, including the Look East TV region consisting of both BBC One East (East) and BBC One East (West).
+The BBC One English Regions had their own teams of presenters rotating throughout each week in a similar fashion, including the Look East TV region consisting of both BBC One East (East) and BBC One East (West).

-Former National 8pm News Summary Presenters
+Former National 8 pm News Summary presenters

 If there is no position before the years of being a presenter, this newsreader was either a relief presenter or occasional stand-in presenter.